airbnb/knowledge-repo/knowledge_repo_v2/frontend/README.md

 docker run -p 3000:3000 kp2-frontend
 </pre>

-After the server is up and running in Docker, the knowledge-repo service will be accessible at http://localhost:5050.
+After running in Docker, the knowledge-repo frontend will be accessible at http://localhost:3000.